hyperledger/fabric/docs/source/certs_management.md

 TLS CA Root Certificates and TLS CA Admin Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

+TLS CA Root Certificates and TLS CA Admin Certificates provide authorization to interact with the certificate authority for the TLS, as described below.

 #### TLS CA Root Certificate

-**Description**: Public certificate that permits verification of all certificates issued by the TLS CA.
+**Description**: Public certificate that permits verification of all certificates issued by the TLS CA. TLS CA Root Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

 **Location**: Stored on disk in the TLS CA directory (ca-cert.pem), and copied into the channel configuration to verify identifies for the organization.